OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 #### Cancel Callback

-The `onCancel` prop expects a function which receives an `Error` as its only argument upon selection of the default "Cancel" action button.
+The `onCancel` prop expects a function that receives an `Error` as its only argument upon selection of the default "Cancel" action button.
 Building upon our previous example, an example usage of the prop is:

 ```jsx
 class App extends React.Component {